 Bringing your child to the training

-Generally speaking, with prior negotiation and approval, we are able to accommodate babies up to the age of about 6-8 weeks in the classroom setting to be with you during your training.
+Generally speaking, we are able to accommodate babies up to the age of about 6-8 weeks in the classroom setting to be with you during your training.

 Older babies and children are generally welcome in the classroom (again, with prior negotiation and approval) for shorter periods for breastfeeding and/ or cuddle breaks.
 However, to ensure your learning – and the learning of other students – is not disrupted, babies and children over the age of 6-8 weeks will need a carer who can look after them outside of the classroom, between your breaks.